 BACKGROUND Salmonellosis is a bacterial infection that generally affects the intestinal tract and occasionally the bloodstream.
 It is one of the more common causes of gastroenteritis.
 Most cases occur in the summer months and are seen as single cases, clusters or outbreaks.
 Salmonella are widely distributed in the food chain and environment.
 The organisms often contaminate raw meats, eggs, unpasteurized milk and cheese products.
 Other sources of exposure may include contact with infected pet turtles, pet chicks, dogs and cats.

-REPORTABLE Report within 5 days to county or state health department.
-INFECTIOUS AGENT(S) The two most common serotypes are Salmonella typhimurium and Salmonella enteritidis MODE OF TRANSMISSION Salmonella are spread by eating or drinking contaminated food or water or by contact with infected people or animals.
-OCCURRENCE Worldwide; any age group.
-It is more recognized in infants and children.
-SYMPTOMS Mild or severe diarrhea, fever and occasionally vomiting.
-INCUBATION PERIOD 1 to 3 days after exposure.
-CONTAGIOUS PERIOD Several days too many months; as long as present in the stool.
+INFECTIOUS AGENT(S) The two most common serotypes are Salmonella typhimurium and or by contact with infected people or animals.